-A few main advantages make funeral insurance the ideal coverage for millions of seniors.
+A few main advantages make funeral insurance the ideal coverage for countless seniors.

 Affordable: Burial insurance death benefits range from $1,000 – $40,000 making them cost less than traditional whole life policies.
 Traditional whole life insurance ranges from $50,000 into the millions.

 No Medical Exam: These plans will never require a medical exam because they fall under simplified issue coverage.
 This allows for protection to be taken out completely over the phone without leaving the comfort of home.
-The application will ask a few yes/no health questions, but that is it.
+The application will ask a few yes/no health questions.

 No Denial: Every company sets its own qualifying standards, but some companies offer guaranteed acceptance.
 Even if you cannot get coverage from one company, plenty of others will still accept you.